- LINEAR FINITE ELEMENT ANALYSIS

 - OpenSees

-- OpenSees is an open-source software framework for nonlinear structural analysis, originating at UC Berkeley.
-It is a powerful tool that is popular in earthquake engineering.
-OpenSees is object-oriented and consists of many “classes” from which “objects” are instantiated at run-time.
-There are several ways to run OpenSees; you can compile an executable file yourself, you can use the OpenSeesPy interface for Python, which is done here, or you can use the old Tcl interface.
+- OpenSees is an object-oriented open-source software framework for nonlinear structural analysis, originating at UC Berkeley.
+It is a powerful tool that is popular worldwide in earthquake engineering.
+There are several ways to run OpenSees; you can compile an executable file yourself, you can use the OpenSeesPy interface for Python, which is recommended here, or you can use the old Tcl interface.
+See the OpenSees and OpenSeesPy websites, as well as the neat Portwood Digital blog for additional information & examples.

-- Examples (note)
+- Local Examples (note)

 - OpenSees Uniaxial Material Tester